 Others in the market are more fully automated, like the CatGenie, since you still need to throw away waste and refill the litter.

-One of the better features of this product is the fact that you don’t have to use expensive crystals.
+One of the better features of this product is that you don’t have to use expensive crystals.

-The guys over at Pet Zone do offer a one year warranty, but sadly more and more people seem to be making claims on it.
+The guys over at Pet Zone offer a one-year warranty, but sadly more and more people seem to be making claims on it.
 You can also get replaceable gear parts, additional waste bags, or new carbon filters from them.

 Similar to other automated gadgets, like cat feeders or treat dispensers, this unit requires manual cleaning now and then.
 Apart from these obvious setbacks, the Smart Scoop also has several other important disadvantages.